 The simplest, cheapest and most effective way to protect people from secondhand smoke is through 100% clean indoor air policies.

 A healthier environment means a healthier workforce and reduced health care costs.
 Smoking costs Oklahoma businesses $5,816 per smoker per year.
 A smokefree business rids the air of secondhand smoke, protecting the health of both employees and patrons.

 Business owners who are wary of smokefree policies often cite a fear of losing revenue.
 However, using sales tax data and other objective criteria, numerous studies have found no adverse effects from going smokefree.
 There has even been a tendency for smokefree policies to increase business.

 Other states that have enacted 100% clean indoor air policies have seen these health and economic benefits firsthand.

 In Washington state, two years after a comprehensive state smokefree law took effect, an analysis of statewide retail sales data found that sales revenues for bars and taverns were $105.5 million higher than expected.

 During the first year after North Carolina passed a smokefree restaurants and bars law, the average number of weekly emergency room visits for heart attacks dropped by 21%.

 77% of Oklahomans favor a law making all public places smokefree.

-Show your support for this issue and learn about other tobacco control policies — and how they can protect our health — by clicking below.
+Click below to sign up for the Tobacco Stops With Me newsletter.
+Show your support for clean indoor air and learn about other tobacco policies — and how they protect our health.